-Includes 5 subsections that support an outcome where Health and disability service providers' infection prevention (IP) and antimicrobial stewardship (AMS) strategies define a clear vision Subsections and purpose, with quality of care, welfare, and safety at the centre.
-The IP and AMS applicable to this programmes are up to date and informed by evidence and are an expression of a strategy service are fully that seeks to maximise quality of care and minimise infection risk and adverse effects from attained. antibiotic use, such as antimicrobial resistance.
+Includes 5 subsections that support an outcome where Health and disability service providers' infection prevention (IP) and antimicrobial stewardship (AMS) strategies define a clear vision and purpose, with quality of care, welfare, and safety at the centre.
+The IP and AMS programmes are up to date and informed by evidence and are an expression of a strategy that seeks to maximise quality of care and minimise infection risk and adverse effects from antibiotic use, such as antimicrobial resistance.